CNES/EleFits/README.md

-# EL_FitsIO
+# Read me!

-A clean, object-oriented, template API on top of CFitsIO.
+EL_FitsIO: A clean, object-oriented, template API on top of CFitsIO.

 ## Purpose and scope